Serenity Retreat, Greece

 Those of us who run the courses are passionate about what we do.
 We aim to facilitate and to encourage you to gently look within...
 Serenity is, after all, an inside job :)

-They're all optional extras and priced at around £40.
+They're all optional extras and priced between £12 and £50.
 We recommend them because we think they represent great value for money and have proven to be really popular, year in - year out.

 Our massage therapist this year is Giota (pronounced Yota).
-She's a local in Nikiana and was working down the road at a swish hotel but this year has decided to go it alone and join us.
-We're really glad to have her on board!
-She can offer all sorts of massage: sports, deep tissue, relaxing, lymphatic drainage and the world's loveliest back massage.
-She also offers facial massages and reflexology.
-As with last year we'll charge 40 euros for an hour and 25 euros for half an hour.
+She's a local in Nikiana and was working down the road at a swish hotel but last year she decided to go it alone and join us and we're very happy to have her back this year.
+She can offer all sorts of massage: sports, deep tissue, relaxing, lymphatic drainage, hot stone, cupping and the world's loveliest back massage.
+She also offers facial massages and reflexology (both of which are divine, in my opinion - Kim).
+She charges 50 euros for an hour and 30 euros for half an hour.
 Giota will also be meeting and greeting you in the village.
-She was a great hit in 2016 and we're looking forward to having her with us again in 2017.
+She's been a great hit since she joined us in 2016!

 No one has ever heard of Lefkada and we think that’s a good thing!